Ali Rezai: Honors and awards

 In 1997, he earned a Congress of Neurological Surgeons Clinical Fellowship Award and the Bottrell Neurosurgical Award in Neurosurgery.
 The American Association of Neurological Surgeons awarded him its William H. Sweet Investigator Award in 1998.
 The American Psychiatric Association gave him its Best Paper of the Year award in 2004.
 In 2011, he won the Columbus Business First Innovator of the Year Award/Health Care Heroes.
 He was listed in Castle Connolly's Guide to America's Top Doctors from 2000 until 2023 and received a North American Neuromodulation Society Lifetime Achievement Award in 2023.
+In 2026 he was awarded the Big 12 Faculty Award for his contribution to advancing neuroscience and mental health on an international scale.